coolstar/crostrackpad3-atmel/README.md

 # crostrackpad3-atmel
 Atmel MaxTouch Trackpad Driver for Pixel 1, Pixel 2, Samsung Chromebook 2 and Samsung Chromebook 3.

-Tested remotely on a Pixel 2.
-Not officially verified.
-YMMV.
-May need adjustments; feel free to send a pull request.
+Tested and verified on a Chromebook Pixel 2.

 Based on cypress crostrackpad3 driver.